tomtidswell/sei-picobank/README.md

 One week project, ended with a demo and presentation.
 MVP was complete, but support accounts were not yet enabled, so two way chat was not possible.

 #### v2
-...
+_...work in progress_

 ## Acknowledgments

-* Thanks to General Assembly for a little suport through this project
 * I was inspired by the new challenger type banks including Monzo and Revolut
+* I started this project at General Assembly - for their support - thanks!